History of the Encyclopædia Britannica: Eighth edition, 1860

-The consequences of reducing the costs of production of the 8th edition can be seen today in surviving sets.
-With only 402 plates, this edition has the fewest since the second edition, and far fewer woodcuts within the text pages were used than in the 7th edition.
-The maps are all reprinted from the 7th edition, even the ones that should have been updated.
+The consequences of reducing the costs of production of the eighth edition can be seen today in surviving sets.
+With only 402 plates, this edition has the fewest since the second edition, and far fewer woodcuts within the text pages were used than in the seventh edition.
+The maps are all reprinted from the seventh edition, even the ones that should have been updated.
 In the first few volumes, a sheet of onion-skin paper faces each plate, but after volume 6, they were eliminated.
 To save money, the end pages and covers were not marbled, as this was an expensive process.
 Finally, the end pages contain advertisements for other products sold by A & C. Black, such as atlases and travel guides, and advertisements encouraging subscribers to continue their enrollments.

 Ninth edition, 1875–1889

 The landmark ninth edition, often called "the Scholar's Edition", was published from January 1875 to 1889 in 25 volumes, with volume 25 the index volume.
 Unlike the first two Black editions, there were no preliminary dissertations, the alphabetical listing beginning in volume 1.
 Up to 1880, the editor, and author of the Foreword, was Thomas Spencer Baynes—the first English-born editor after a series of Scots—and W. Robertson Smith afterwards.
 An intellectual prodigy who mastered advanced scientific and mathematical topics, Smith was a professor of theology at the Free Church College in Aberdeen, and was the first contributor to the Britannica who addressed the historical interpretation of the Bible, a topic then already familiar on the Continent of Europe.
-Dr. Smith contributed several articles to the 9th edition, but lost his teaching position on 24 May 1881, due to the controversy his (ir)religious articles aroused; he was immediately hired to be joint editor-in-chief with Baynes.
+Smith contributed several articles to the ninth edition, but lost his teaching position on 24 May 1881, due to the controversy his (ir)religious articles aroused; he was immediately hired to be joint editor-in-chief with Baynes.